Ballpark Effect Analysis - Park Factors and Their Impact on Performance

 How Ballpark Characteristics Influence Team Building

 Building a roster with an understanding of ballpark characteristics is a crucial winning strategy.
 The Hanshin Tigers have historically emphasized pitching to leverage Koshien's spacious grounds and sea breeze.
 The Yakult Swallows tend to build lineups with power hitters to exploit Jingu Stadium's compact dimensions.
 The Chiba Lotte Marines have developed a style emphasizing speed and defense, factoring in ZOZO Marine's wind patterns.
-However, recent years have seen increasing cases where ballpark characteristics change due to relocations or renovations.
+However, from the 2020s onward, cases where ballpark characteristics change due to relocations or renovations have become more prominent.
 ES CON Field Hokkaido, which opened in 2023 with natural grass and a retractable roof, represents a new generation of ballparks and is already influencing the Hokkaido Nippon-Ham Fighters' team-building approach.

 NPB ballpark guide books are also helpful